St. Cloud State Student Awarded $111 Million In Botched Surgery Case

 Since then, Thapa has undergone more than 20 surgeries, the complaint says.

-The civil lawsuit accused the CentraCare Health System – which owns and operates St. Cloud Ortho – of the failure to appropriately evaluate Thapa’s initial symptoms, and failure to diagnose his acute compartment syndrome.
+The civil lawsuit accused St. Cloud Ortho and CentraCare Health System – which operates St. Cloud Hospital – of the failure to appropriately evaluate Thapa’s initial symptoms, and failure to diagnose his acute compartment syndrome.
 The health care system’s departure from medical practice “played a substantial role in bringing about Mr. Thapa’s severe, permanent, and disabling injuries,” the complaint says.

 In a statement through one of its attorneys, St. Cloud Ortho said it continues to stand by Holien and Paschke.